Hatfield–McCoy feud: Trial

 Fighting between the families eased following the hanging of Mounts.
+The fighting was declared to be over on May 7, 1891.
 Trials continued for years until the 1901 trial of Johnse, who was sentenced to life imprisonment for his involvement in the New Year's Massacre in the last of the feud trials.

+Genetic disease

+The feud may have been caused in part by Von Hippel–Lindau disease, a genetic disease in the McCoy family, which causes a predisposition to anger.

 In the modern era

 In 1979, the families united for a special week's taping of the popular game show Family Feud, in which they played for a cash prize and a pig which was kept on stage during the games.
 The McCoy family won the week-long series three games to two.
-While the Hatfield family won more money – $11,272 to the McCoys' $8,459—the decision was made to augment the McCoy family's winnings to $11,273.
+While the Hatfield family won more money – $11,272.32 to the McCoys' $8,459.53—the decision was made to augment the McCoy family's winnings to $11,273.37.

 Tourists travel to those parts of West Virginia and Kentucky each year to examine the relics that remain from the days of the feud.
 In 1999, a large project known as the "Hatfield and McCoy Historic Site Restoration" was completed, funded by a federal grant from the Small Business Administration.
 Many improvements to various feud sites were completed.
 A committee of local historians spent months researching reams of information to find out about the factual history of the events surrounding the feud.
-This research was compiled in an audio compact disc, the Hatfield–McCoy Feud Driving Tour, which is only available at the Pike County Tourism CVB Visitors Center in Pikeville.
+This research was compiled in an audio compact disc, the Hatfield–McCoy Feud Driving Tour, which is available only at the Pike County Tourism CVB Visitors Center in Pikeville.
 The CD is a self-guided driving tour of the restored feud sites and includes maps and pictures as well as the audio CD.
 The driving tour leads visitors to feud related points of interest including the gravesites of the feudists, the "Hog Trial Cabin", also known as Valentine Hatfield's cabin, Randolph McCoy's homeplace and well in Hardy, Kentucky, Aunt Betty's House and many more sites, some complete with historical markers.

 Great-great-great-grandsons Bo McCoy and Ron McCoy of feud patriarch Randolph McCoy organized a joint family reunion of the Hatfield and McCoy families in 2000 that garnered national attention.
 More than 5,000 people attended.

 In 2002, Bo and Ron McCoy brought a lawsuit to acquire access to the McCoy Cemetery which holds the graves of six family members, including five slain during the feud.
 The McCoys took on a private property owner, John Vance, who had restricted access to the cemetery.

 In the 2000s, a 500 mi all-terrain vehicle trail system, the Hatfield–McCoy Trails, was created around the theme of the feud.